ascndia/growtopia-itemid-lua/Mapper.md

 ### getBlockId
 `getBlockId(string key)`

-return block id ( string ) if exist and throw an error if no such block were found. a simplified interface based on [blockMap](#attributes)
+return block id ( string ) if exist and throw an error if no such value were found. a simplified interface based on [blockMap](#attributes)

 **Example**